 Juliet Tomatoes are easy to grow from seed.
 That said, it does require quite a bit of space and gear, so many gardeners opt to purchase Juliet seedling plants from the garden center or grocery stores.
 If you’re starting with seedlings, skip to the next section.

 Seeds are usually planted indoors 6-8 weeks before the local last frost date in your area.
-You can find your local date with this Frost Date Calculator.
 This timing generally translates to seeds being sown indoors in February-April, depending on the climate.

 Fill the seedling tray up with potting soil so the mix goes into all the cells.
 Then water the whole tray to help the potting mix settle.
 Add a little more soil if necessary.
 The seed starting soil mix should be about a half inch from the top of each cell.

 Place the seedling tray on a flat stable indoor surface on top of the seedling heating mat.
 Tomato seeds germinate best at soil temperatures in the range of 75°-90°F (24°-32°C).
-In this soil temperature range, the seeds should germinate in about 6 days (source: University of California).
+In this soil temperature range, the seeds should germinate in about 6 days.

 The seedlings will also need supplemental light to thrive when grown indoors.
 Position a plant light over the seedling tray.
 If possible, add a pulley system to raise the LED lights so you can keep them about 4″ above the seedlings as they grow (or whatever distance your specific lighting system recommends).
 Most gardeners leave the plant lights on for 16 hours during the day and then turn them off for 8 hours overnight.
 Most plant lights have an automated timer built-in.